-4 (6 for dual channel version) Setpoints can be configured on any of the measurements (a thru d).
+Up to 6 Setpoints can be configured on any of the measurements (a thru d).
 The possible Setpoint types are Off, High, Low, Outside and Between.
 Thornton models also include types, %USP, %EP PW and %EP WFI for configuration with conductivity sensors.

-An "Outside" Setpoint will cause an alarm condition whenever the measurement goes above its high limit or below its low limit.
-A "Between" Setpoint will cause an alarm condition to occur whenever the measurement is between its high and low limits.
+An 'Outside' Setpoint will cause an alarm condition whenever the measurement goes above its high limit or below its low limit.
+A 'Between' Setpoint will cause an alarm condition to occur whenever the measurement is between its high and low limits.